NicHub/stewart-platform-esp32/README.md

 ## ABSTRACT

-This is an implementation of a 6-degrees of freedom hexapod — also called *Stewart Platform* — on the ESP32.
+This is an implementation on the ESP32 of a 6-degrees of freedom hexapod — also called *Stewart Platform*, *Gough-Stewart Platform* or *Parallel manipulator*.
 The actuators are PWM rotary servo motors and the program is written in *Arduino C* for *PlatformIO Core 4.0*.
 This project is done in the frame of the *P19 project* at the [Microclub](https://microclub.ch).

 Currently the platform can be operated: